alessandropeca/ngps-pypeit-workflow/README.md

      --exposure 0121 --exposure 0123
    ```

-## Product order
+## Additional notes

-Three slicer traces belong to one raw exposure; 0121, 0122, and 0123 are repeat
+Three slicer traces belong to one raw exposure, while obs numbers such as 0121, 0122, and 0123, might be repeated
-exposures.
+exposures of the same source (check that in observation log).
 Coadd repeats within each channel/setup first, then correct telluric
 absorption, then merge U+G+R+I. Telluric correction and four-channel merging
 are not automated yet, so the current final reproducible product is a reviewed,
 flux-calibrated coadd per target/channel/setup.